Using Categories and Tags Effectively in WordPress

 This gives you the best of both worlds: users are free to browse as they wish while search engines are encouraged to highlight the specific content you want them to.

-Any decent SEO plugin such as All in One SEO Pack should give you plenty of options for controlling noindex and nofollow options, along with fine-grained control over sitemap generation.
+Any decent SEO plugin such as All in One SEO Pack (or our very own SmartCrawl) should give you plenty of options for controlling noindex and nofollow options, along with fine-grained control over sitemap generation.

 If you don’t want to devote extra attention to your category archive pages, simply noindex and nofollow them completely and enable your primary content to attract search engine traffic on its own.